CHI - VCE

 The average price of all round-trip flights from Chicago to Venice Marco Polo Airport clicked on KAYAK for each day over the last 12 months.

-When flying from Chicago to Venice, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
-For your return to Chicago, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.
+When flying from Chicago to Venice, you should consider leaving on a Saturday and avoid Sundays if you are looking for the best rates.
+For your return to Chicago, you’ll find the best rates on Saturdays and the most expensive ones on Mondays.

 What is the cheapest month to fly from Chicago to Venice Marco Polo Airport?